Merlangius: Uses

-Until the late 20th century, Whiting was a cheap fish, regarded as food for the poor or for pets.
+Until the late 20th century, whiting was a cheap fish, regarded as food for the poor or for pets.
 The general decline in fish stocks means it is now more highly valued.
-The other fish that have been given the name Whiting are mostly also edible fish.
-Several species of the drum, or croaker, family (Sciaenidae) are also called Whiting, among them the northern kingfish (Menticirrhus saxatilis).
-Whiting was used as a fringe plot point and mise-en-scène in the acclaimed crime drama television series The Wire.
+The other fish that have been given the name whiting are mostly also edible fish.
+Several species of the drum, or croaker, family (Sciaenidae) are also called whiting, among them the northern kingfish (Menticirrhus saxatilis).

 Parasites

 Whiting and related other Gadidae species are plagued by parasites.
-These include the cod worm (Lernaeocera branchialis), a copepod crustacean that clings to the gills or the fish and metamorphoses into a plump, sinusoidal, wormlike body, with a coiled mass of egg strings at the rear.
+These include the cod worm (Lernaeocera branchialis), a copepod crustacean that clings to the gills of the fish and metamorphoses into a plump, sinusoidal, wormlike body, with a coiled mass of egg strings at the rear.